tressa-killilea/color-game-react/README.md

 - [x] Play again button
 - [ ] Page w/ high scores
 - [ ] Add slide animation to guess block so that it overlaps the goal block after Finish btn is clicked
+- [ ] Refactor colors from array of numbers to object with RGB fields